MukundiRams/visco/docs/source/tutorials/tutorials.rst

 Tutorial 2: Improving Compression Speed using Correlations
 ===========================================================

 Compressing the visibility data using SVD is computationally expensive.
 Futhermore, the process is performed for each baseline and correlation product.
-To reduce the computational cost, one can choose to combine correlations.
+To reduce the computational cost, you can choose to combine correlations.
 This approach speeds up the compression by grouping the XX & YY and XY & YX correlations together.

 Although our simulation so far includes an unpolarized source where the XY and YX correlations contribute minimally, we can still test this approach.
 To do so, we simply add the ``--correlation-optimized`` flag to our run: